-The post describes a simple battery 4 step LED DC voltage monitor circuit using the versatile IC LM324.
+The post describes 3 simple battery charge monitor or battery status circuits.
+The first design is a 4 step LED voltage monitor circuit using the versatile IC LM324.
 The idea was requested by Ms. Piyali.

 I've a project, if you could help me out: